-COAST are an Indie/Rock band from Essex.
-After making big strides in the Essex music scene, since releasing 'She'll Be Fine' & 'I Can't Ever (See Through You) COAST have begun to create a large following in Essex.
+The Coast are an Indie/Rock band from Essex.
+After making big strides in the Essex music scene, since releasing 'She'll Be Fine' & 'I Can't Ever (See Through You) The Coast have begun to create a large following in Essex.
 Dingwells will be the first London gig for the Essex 4-piece and are looking to take the venue by storm, by bringing large numbers.
-We look

 The Indie-rock band from Chelmsford who are taking over the Essex pubs made an impact at the Star and Garter in their home town.
-For any artist, having your fans scream your lyrics back to you is the dream, and COAST has already made that dream come true.
+For any artist, having your fans scream your lyrics back to you is the dream, and The Coast has already made that dream come true.

 Performing their classic track ‘She’ll Be Fine’ they managed to take the pub by storm, proving there is already a large fanbase for this rising band.
 “It’s a happy song and it was written with a smile because of all the good times!
 It’s a song about after all is said and done, you are still happy for that previous significant other, and are happy for them whatever they do,” the band comments.

-‘She’ll Be Fine’ was certainly enjoyed by the large audience that managed to fit into the tiny pub to watch COAST perform, it’s a song you could definitely blast out in your car, I must admit, the chorus has been stuck in my head for days.
+‘She’ll Be Fine’ was certainly enjoyed by the large audience that managed to fit into the tiny pub to watch The Coast perform, it’s a song you could definitely blast out in your car, I must admit, the chorus has been stuck in my head for days.

 Cleverly performing the ultimate Oasis classic ‘Don’t Look Back In Anger’ meant the pub exploded and beers were held in the air as the classic tune was sung back to the band.
 It’s a cover they definitely need to put on YouTube for all to see.

-COAST may have only performed in a small pub, but their talent and personalities were larger than life and have already gained many fans around Essex.
-I don’t think it will be long before the rest of the country catches up.
+The Coast may have only performed in a small pub, but their talent and personalities were larger than life and have already gained many fans around Essex.
+I don’t think it will be long before the rest of the country catches up’.